-Event of global scale, impacting the entire banking system and the word-wide economy the COVID-19 spreading has an impact on global demand and supply, with considerable uncertainty in economic activity, which will have a direct negative impact on credit activity and on the quality of the credit portfolio, which may lead to material adjustments to the carrying value of assets and liabilities within the next financial year.
+Event of global scale, impacting the entire banking system and the word-wide economy the COVID-19 spreading has an impact on global demand and supply, with considerable uncertainty in economic activity, which will have a direct negative impact on credit activity and on the quality of the credit portfolio.

 At this stage of virus spreading and the dynamics of its development, it is difficult to estimate the realistic impact on the economic development of the Bank.
-In accordance with the measures undertaken by the Government of the country and by the Governing Council of the Bulgarian National Bank, the management of the Group has undertaken actions by organizing a crisis headquarter for action plan and preventions.
-The longer-term impact may also affect trading volumes, cash flows, and profitability.
-Nevertheless, at the date of these financial statements the Bank continues to meet its obligations as they fall due, maintain liquidity and meet capital requirements and therefore continues to apply the going concern basis of preparation.
+In accordance with the measures undertaken by the Government of the country and by the Governing Council of the Bulgarian National Bank, the management of the Bank has undertaken actions by organizing a crisis headquarter for action plan and preventions.